2018 High Adventure Canoe Trips for Boy Scouts

-Boy Scout High Adventure trips may start directly from our dock, riding out to a drop point by towboat, or flying-off to Canada.
+Boy Scout High Adventure trips may start directly from our dock or by riding out to a drop point by towboat.
 Others start by riding to another entry point via van and paddling from there.
 Routes may return back to the starting point or to another pick-up location.
 Many Scouts work their way back to our lakeside base.
 This mean not having to set a pick-up time.

 Most routes involve several portages each day.
 Portages may be a few feet or a quarter mile.
 A “long portage” may be up to a half mile.
 They may take some effort for younger Scouts to do, as they are usually up or down hill to the next lake.
 But … isn’t that what High Adventure trips are all about … Scouts accepting a do-able challenge?

 A travel day involves from four to six hours of paddling to the next campsite.
 We suggest having a layover day or two for Scouts on our trips.
 This allows for fishing and exploring without having to take-down and set-up camp.
 Greater distances can be covered by Scouts as there is no gear to carry on portages.
 After a full day on the water, a Scout group can then return to their camp, have dinner, watch the campfire and the stars, and turn in, in true Boy Scout High Adventure fashion.

 What is a High Adventure Canoe Trip ?